xbq1994/Feature-Recovery-Transformer/README.md

 # Feature-Recovery-Transformer
-Code of "Learning Feature Recovery Transformer for Occluded Person Re-identification" (TIP)
+Code of "Learning Feature Recovery Transformer for Occluded Person Re-identification" (TIP), will be uploaded soon.